The Best Safety Gate 2019

 After installing 20+ gates currently on the market, we think the KidCo Safeway Gate is the best safety gate for hard mounting to the top of the stairs or anywhere you want to block baby’s access.

-The gate comes in a few different versions: straight ($43 to $45, available in black or white metal) as well as angled to fit all types of stairs.
-The angled version is a bit more expensive and comes in metal ($53, black or white), wood ($73, three color options) or wood and steel ($73 to $78, three wood colors, black steel bars).
+The gate comes in a few different versions: straight ($50.82, available in black or white metal) as well as angled to fit all types of stairs.
+The angled version is a bit more expensive and comes in metal (Out of stock, black or white), wood (Check on Amazon, three color options) or wood and steel (Out of stock, three wood colors, black steel bars).

 Reader feedback on this gate is very positive, with fans loving the ease of installation and small footprint (when open, it doesn’t restrict the stairway).